Bulk Purchasing, Market Stall, blog, Market Nosh, The BEST RESOURCE for starting a Market Stall

 There will be less wear and tear on your vehicle, you will have more time to sell or find better deals, and you can develop your growing business to source cheaper goods when you have the flexibility to do so.

-If you think growing your own vegetables is the cheapest option, it probably is, but you will have to wait for a few months, will have to layout on equipment and, should your crop fail, you will be left with nothing.
+If you think growing your own vegetables is the cheapest option, it probably is, but you will have to wait for a few months, will have to purchase equipment and, should your crop fail, you will be left with nothing.

 Going for the cheapest option is the goal, but consider your time too.

-Remember the rent for the pitch, your stall/gazebo, table and stretch tablecloth.
+Factor in additional costs too.
+The rent for the pitch, your stall/gazebo setup, table and cloth.
 Wrapping goods, bags and boxes.
-Your fuel in the car and then the products themselves.
-All that needs to be broken down to be able to pay for everything you have and to still make a profit!
+The fuel in the car and the products themselves.
+All that needs to be broken down to be able to pay for everything you have and still make a profit!

 Don’t forget that the lowest you can sell something for is your final asking price.
 Anything below means you are making a loss overall.